Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-_MGUbEI247M.md

 # [March 9th, 2019 Livestream](../2019-03-09.md)
 ## Q&A: Will you create Console version of Satisfactory?
 https://www.youtube.com/watch?v=_MGUbEI247M
+This question was possibly duplicated with a more recent answer: [February 23rd, 2021 Livestream Q&A: Any plans for bringing the game to Nintendo Switch?](./yt-rfeMtSPOadY.md) https://www.youtube.com/watch?v=rfeMtSPOadY

 ### Topics
 * [Features > Possible Features > Console Release](../topics/features/possible-features/console-release.md)